CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 The following list provides a definition of the most common game terms.
 In may cases, the most pertinent rules associated with each term as also given.

 **Action:** Any activity in the game (card play, a corruption check caused by _Lure of the Senses_, etc.).
 Each action is not immediately resolved when it is declared.
 An opponent and yourself have the opportunity to declare other actions in response.
 Meeting active conditions and exhausting a play deck are not actions—they are declared and resolved immediately.
 **Ally:** A resource playable at an untapped site during the site phase that taps the site.
-Allies represents non-personalities (e.g., _war-wolf_ and _Stinker_) and require no influence check and no influence to control.
+Allies represent non-character personalities (e.g., _War-wolf_ and _Stinker_) and require no influence check and no influence to control.
 An ally is considered a character only for the purposes of combat (facing strikes, tapping to support, etc.).
 **Attack:** An action against a company that lists a number of strikes and prowess.
 Most attacks are either hazard creature attacks or automatic-attacks, though certain cards cause attacks which are neither of these.
 Most attacks are further described with a creature type though they do not have to be.
 An attack must be the first declared action in a chain of effects.
 **Automatic-attack:** An attack a company must immediately face when it declares it will enter a site before it takes any actions at the site.
 **Attacker:** During an attack, the player whose company is not facing the attack.
 The attacker makes decisions on behalf of the attack.